yusitnikov/puzzletv/docs/Puzzle rendering.md

 in order to make the layout consistent, so that content creators don't have to redefine their OBS scenes for each puzzle.
 The topmost wrapper div also captures mouse gestures that are applied to the whole grid (like panning/zooming the puzzle).

-The next layer of the grid is an optional `FieldWrapper` component defined on the [type manager level](./Data%20structures%20and%20types.md) in the `fieldWrapperComponent` field.
+The next layer of the grid is an optional `GridWrapper` component defined on the [type manager level](./Data%20structures%20and%20types.md) in the `gridWrapperComponent` field.
 By default, it's a pass-though component that renders the children without any modifications, but puzzles can redefine it to render custom wrapper div for the puzzle and change the DOM structure a bit.
 Examples: